Francisco-Webdeveloper/Fake-inbox/README.md

 - Development of the function `appendMessageToDom(message)` which takes an object with `subject` and `sender` keys as parameters, and appends a new line for this message to the HTML markup.
 - Implementation of the function `refresh` which is called every `1000` milliseconds.
 - Implementation of `hasNewMessage()` function, and if there is a new message, add it (`newMessage()`) to the top of the inbox (`appendMessageToDom(message)`) and update the counter in the `h1` title

+## Technologies
+Project created with:
+* HTML5
+* CSS3
+* JavaScript ES6

+## Other information
+You can also check the code and a preview 👉